Brente Mandler

 If you’re feeling extra decadent you could also coat them in chocolate… something I’d like to try next time I whip up a batch of these.

 Every time I make brente mandler I always think that they shouldn’t be limited to only Christmas and that they’d be a perfect snack to have any time of the year.
-I think these almonds are wonderful for New Year’s Eve to munch on along with glasses of bubbly or whatever cocktails you are making to celebrate ringing in the new year.
+These almonds are wonderful for New Year’s Eve to munch on along with glasses of bubbly or whatever cocktails you are making to celebrate ringing in the new year.

 While the recipe is fairly simple, the trick is to let the almonds be coated in the sugar over the right amount of heat while constantly stirring, so as to not burn the sugar and almonds.
 It requires a bit of patience but will be so worth it in the end!